[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Following are the results of the first phase of this test — using ads to measure the engagement and conversion rate of my fans, some with specific interests and some not.

 Note that I’d normally care about metrics like Cost Per Website Click.
-However, in this case I was most concerned with the rate at which those reached clicked on the link (Cost Per Website Click can be heavily influenced by CPM).
+However, in this case I was most concerned with the rate at which those reached clicked on the link (Cost Per Website Click can be heavily influenced by CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.).
 Additionally, I cared about what they did after clicking.

 So let’s take a look at the Website Click Rate by audience (Website Clicks/Reach).
 Note that I’m not using CTR (Click-Through Rate) because that looks at any click — not necessarily a click to website.